Germany country brief

 Germany is the second largest source country of European students after the UK, with approximately 4,100 German students enrolled to study in Australia in 2013.
 Increased opportunities in the postgraduate education sector can be expected as Germany undertakes reforms in its tertiary education sector.
 Postgraduate studies provide institutions with the greatest opportunities to enter the German market, particularly in the areas of Information Technology, International Law and International Business and Technology.The Group of Eight Universities (Go8) signed a research cooperation arrangement with the German Academic Service (DAAD) in May 2007 to promote university research exchanges.
 The DAAD provides a range of attractive scholarship programmes and the Alexander von Humboldt Foundation has awarded 569 research awards and fellowships (between 1953 and 2011) to top Australian researchers.
 Additionally, Working Holiday Maker visa holders aged 18 - 30 are able to undertake English Language Intensive Courses for Overseas Students (ELICOS) and vocational and training opportunities that offer short placements of up to three months duration.

 High level contact and visits are important in promoting cooperation and understanding between Australia and Germany.
 Recent high-level visits to Germany include:

-- Senator the Hon Bob Carr, Minister for Foreign Affairs, visited Germany in January 2013 to sign a Strategic Partnership between Australia and Germany with German Foreign Minister Dr Guido Westerwelle.
+- then Minister for Foreign Affairs, Senator Bob Carr, visited Germany in January 2013 to sign a Strategic Partnership between Australia and Germany with German Foreign Minister Dr Guido Westerwelle.